donlopez/Homes-rent-vs-buy/README.md

 ## Dataset

 The dataset used in this project is sourced from Zillow and includes relevant information about housing prices, rental rates, and other key factors.
-The dataset is available in the `data` directory.
+The dataset is available in the `datasets` directory.

 ## Project Structure